Falsification of Cyber-Physical Systems using Bayesian Optimization: Method

 \PI~\cite{Kushner1964PI} defines the probability that the best-next configuration $x^*$ leads to an improvement with respect to a target value $\tau$, which ideally can be seen as the optimal solution $f_{\rm min}$.
 Thus, we write

 where $\Phi$ is the standard normal cumulative distribution function.
-As the optimal solution $f_{\rm min}$ is unknown, $\tau$ is typically defined as the current best solution.
-Thus, if a potential configuration has an associated predicted value smaller than the current best solution, then the optimization procedure is not improving.
+As the optimal solution $f_{\rm min}$ is unknown, $\tau$ is typically defined as the current best solution, although for falsification a negative value is required.
+Thus, if a potential configuration has an associated predicted value larger than the current best solution, then the optimization procedure is not improving.
 Scaling the difference between the current best solution and a prediction value with the standard deviation creates the exploitation nature of \PI.
-Because of maximizing the improvement, the best-next $x^*$ is
+Because of maximizing the improvement, the next-best $x^*$ is